CleverNamesTaken/Mousetrap/TUTORIAL.md

 echo Okay, probably got the picture now
 ```

 You might have also noticed that you got blocked if you tried to send a terminal tag.
 This is by design because you probably didn't mean to do that.
-If you do want to send something that looks like a terminal tag into your terminal, you can turn off the safety features by typing `MousetrapDisableSafety`.
-You can add more things you think are unsafe by modifying the blockSend function in `sendKeys.lua`.
+If you do want to send something that looks like a terminal tag into your terminal, you can turn off the safety features by typing `MousetrapSafetyToggle`.
+You can add more things you think are unsafe by modifying the blockSend function in `mousetrap/sendKeys.lua`.

 ### Window and pane creation